shipmight/nginx-www-redirect/README.md

 ## Requirements

-This image runs with as low as 10MB of memory and some CPU cycles.
+This image is proven to run fine with as low as 128MB of memory (probably way less) and some CPU cycles.

 The image size is ~24MB.
 It is based on nginx-alpine.